 1. Unique tile patterns:

 This kitchen takes colored glass tiles and creates a herringbone pattern, adding interest to the wall and sleekness.
+From scalloped to checkered, there are many options available.

 2. Wider and longer tiles: